nnrustamo/mantiis/README.md

-# Geometric Multigrid for Lattice Boltzmann Method
+# Multi-block Lattice Boltzmann Method

-This project implements a geometric multigrid method for the Lattice Boltzmann Method (LBM) to simulate high Knudsen transport.
-The geometric multigrid approach aims to enhance the performance and accuracy of the LBM simulations.
+This project implements a grid refinement method for the Lattice Boltzmann Method (LBM) to simulate high Knudsen transport.
+The multi-block approach aims to enhance the performance of the LBM simulations.

 ## External Dependencies